 a.
-A Claimant may request that the insurance carrier or self-insured employer make compensation payments by electronic transfer to a personal bank account by providing the insurance carrier or self-insured employer in writing: the name and routing transit number of the financial institution and the account number and type of account to which the Claimant wants to have the compensation electronically transferred.
-The insurance carrier or self-insured employer shall provide the Claimant with a written form to fill out the required information by this subsection within seven (7) days of receiving a request for electronic transfer of payments from the Claimant unless the Claimant has already completed an on-line electronic form provided by the carrier or employer. ()

-b.
-The insurance carrier or self-insured employer may make compensation payments to the Claimant by electronic transfer to an account designated by the Claimant if the Claimant: ()

-- i.
-Requests in writing that payment be made by electronic transfer; () - ii.
-Provides the information required by Paragraph 305.07.a. above; and ()

-iii.
-Is reasonably expected to be entitled to receive compensation payments for a period of eight (8) weeks or more from the point that Subparagraphs 305.07.b.i. and 07.b.ii. are satisfied.

-c.
-The insurance carrier or self-insured employer shall initiate payment by electronic transfer starting with the first benefit payment due on or after the twenty first day after the requirements of Paragraph 305.07.b., above are met, but shall continue to make timely payments by check until the insurance carrier or self-insured employer initiates benefit payment delivery by electronic transfer.
+A Claimant may request that the insurance carrier or self-insured employer make compensati on payments by electronic transfer to a personal bank account by providing the insurance carrier or self insur ed employer in writing: the name and routing transit number of the financial institution and the account number a type of account to which the Claimant wants to have the compensation electronically transferred.
+The insuran carrier or self insured employer shall provide the Claimant with a written form to fill out the required information this subsection within seven (7) days of receiving a request for electronic transfer of payments from the Claima unless the Claimant has already completed an on-line electronic form provided by the carrier or employer.
+(3-23-2 2) b.
+The insurance carrier or self insured employer may make compensation payments to the Claima int a by electronic transfer to an account designated by the Claimant if the Claimant: (3-23-2 .2) i.
+Requests in writing that payment be made by electronic transfer; (3-23-2 .2) ii.
+Provides the information required by Paragraph 305.07.a. above; and (3-23-2 -2) 8) weeks or more from the point that Subparagraphs 305.07.b.i. and 07.b.ii. are satisfied.
+2) e.
+The insurance carrier or self-insured employer shall initiate payment by electronic transfer starti na with the first benefit payment due on or after the twenty first day after the requirements of Paragraph 305.07. above are met, but shall continue to make timely payments by check until the insurance carrier or self insur cu employer initiates benefit payment delivery by electronic transfer

-d.
-If the Claimant has previously been receiving benefit payments by electronic transfer and wants to receive benefits by check, the insurance carrier or self-insured employer shall initiate benefit payment delivery by check starting with the first benefit payment due to the Claimant on or after the seventh day after receiving a written request for such payments.
+- If the Claimant has previously been receiving benefit payments by electronic transfer and wants to receive benefits by check, the insurance carrier or self insured employer shall initiate benefit payment delivery by check starting with the first benefit payment due to the Claimant on or after the seventh day after receiving a written request for such payments.
+(3-23-22)